 For this reason, a DUI lawyer may still dispute the results of a breath test even if a slope detector was used.

 There is lots of evidence you can use depending on the source of the mouth alcohol.
-A good DUI lawyer will sit down with you and discuss the possible factors and help you construct a case for what happened.
 Possible evidence you can use may include:

 - Restaurant or bar receipts showing exactly what you ate or drank before driving